unikonkon/unikonkon/README.md

 - **Cross-Platform Development**:
   I build **Electron** applications for both **MacOS** and **Windows**, enabling cross-platform support.

+I am passionate about technology development and creating efficient systems, especially in the areas of web development, APIs, and automation.
+I am always eager to improve my skills and learn more in these fields.

 ### Tool for developer and Association